Authors of section

 The patient is placed onto a radiolucent table in a supine position.

-The neck is put into a slight hyperextension by placing a shoulder roll (bump) under the shoulders.
+The neck is put into slight hyperextension by placing a shoulder roll (bump) under the shoulders.

 To prevent head rotation, a strap/tape can be applied from the forehead to both sides of the table.

-An additional smaller neck roll (bump) placed under the neck to prevent the cervical spine from moving when the anterior spine is manipulated.
+An additional smaller neck roll (bump) can be placed under the neck to prevent the cervical spine from moving when the anterior spine is manipulated.

-If lower cervical levels needs to be seen in lateral imaging, adhesive straps are used to pull the shoulders downwards.
+If lower cervical levels need to be seen in lateral imaging, adhesive straps are used to pull the shoulders downwards.

-This author prefers to place the patient in a slight reverse-Trendelenburg position to decrease the venous pressure at the surgical site.
+Some surgeons prefer to place the patient in a slight reverse Trendelenburg position to decrease the venous pressure at the surgical site.

 A C-arm should be placed to allow for intraoperative fluoroscopy.